The Key to Developing New Habits: Habit Stacking

 I slid my NEW habit into my established routine like this: Make bed, wash face/brush teeth, put on work-out clothes, work out, REWARD of a cool down dip in the pool, shower, get dressed, make tea and breakfast.

 With just a small adjustment to my well-established morning routine, I’ve been able to incorporate a workout.
 I’m a creature of habit, and it would be so easy for me to forget that I wanted to work out.
-I know, I know, but it’s true.
-Part of my diet success is simply remembering that I’m not eating sweets anymore.
-Seriously.
-Anyway, if I lay out my workout clothes right before bed, then they are sitting there waiting for me in the morning and I don’t forget!
-After that first week, I don’t forget to take my walk, or head to my daughter’s (my trainer) home gym.
+If I lay out my workout clothes right before bed, they’re sitting there waiting for me in the morning and I don’t forget.
+After that first week, the walk is ingrained as a habit.

 The Power of Tiny Changes